Postgraduate Course: Regulation and Governance of the Life Sciences (PGSP11396)

 |Summary||Issues of risk, governance and regulation have had a particular resonance in a range of life science sectors.
 Indeed, processes of regulation and risk management are a core component of most life science industries and shape the very nature of innovation.
 It is essential for students wanting training in core competencies and broader knowledge and understanding of the bioeconomy to be acquainted with systemic issues around risk governance and regulation as they apply to different sectors within the life sciences.
 This Course is an essential component of the BIG Programme and provides in-depth knowledge and understanding, through rich case studies from the contributors┐ long-standing expertise and research findings in the field, of how regulation and risk-governance processes have impacted on life science-based innovations in the health, agriculture and environmental sectors.

-4. The Role of Stakeholders in the Governance of Life Science Innovation: Social and Ethical Issues
+4 Role of Patients and other Stakeholders in Governance of Health Innovation: Social and Ethical Issues

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| None